How to Get Your California

 California offers four main pathways to a teaching credential: Traditional, Residency, Integrated Undergraduate, and Intern.

-You can also transfer a teaching credential from another state through a process called out-of-state credentialing, also known as reciprocity.
+You can also transfer a teaching credential from another state through a process called out-of-state credentialing, or reciprocity.

 For more detailed information, visit the California Commission on Teacher Credentialing (CTC) website.